Scientific name: Mus musculus

 Appearance / health:

 Fancy Mice average 6-7 inches in length including the tail, although some adult show mice are about 8-12 inches long, weighing up to 3.5 ounces.
-The Frizzie Satin Fancy mouse may have a somewhat stouter body than the Standard variety, but have the same large bold eyes and expressive ears, and a long tapering tail.
+Standards for show mice include long and slim bodies, large bold eyes and expressive ears, and a long tapering tail.

 Behavior / temperament:

 All mice are naturally active and inquisitive, and a well-socialized mouse can be gentle and affectionate.
 They like to run, jump, and climb.
 They are primarily nocturnal, though they may wake during the day to forage and exercise.
 They are social creatures and are best kept in pairs or groups brought together while juvenile.
 Females are more likely to live peaceably with one another, while males may become fiercely territorial and dangerously hostile towards one another.
 Introducing new adults to an already established group can result in aggressive behavior, though adult females can be introduced with appropriate care and precautions.

 Fancy mice rarely bite unless hurt or very frightened.
 The most common cause of biting is improper handling.
 Fancy mice are not suitable pets for small children who might be too rough on their delicate bodies.
 A well-socialized fancy mouse may enjoy climbing and exploring on their owner, though unfortunately they can’t be “housetrained” and may urinate and defecate when being handled.
 Mice have rather poor eyesight and could easily fall from the edge of table, so supervision is necessary when they’re roaming outside of their cage.